 This medication blocks the activation of the H1 receptor, which typically occurs by histamine.
-The goal is for prevention or dramatic improvement of the symptoms associated of allergies from occurring.
+The goal is for the prevention or dramatic improvement of the symptoms associated with allergies from occurring.
 It typically takes 30-60 minutes to take effect.

 1.)
 Seasonal Allergic Rhinitis